Magnum Mania!

 Notes

-4 The Hotel Street vice district in downtown Honolulu is used as a filming location for several scenes.
+3 N. Hotel Street in Chinatown is used as a filming location for several scenes.
 Bill Lederer's Bar (at the corner of Hotel & Nuuanu Streets), a Honolulu landmark for many years, can be seen briefly at the end of the Magnum/Tobin foot chase.
 The bar will later be turned into a police substation, and an art gallery.
 Much of the foot chase scene was filmed at the same location as the famous "Mama music sequence" (in the alley) in Season Seven's "Death and Taxes" (7.6).

-7 Lance LeGault (Agent Newton) will go on to play the reccuring role of Marine Colonel "Buck" Greene, beginning with "Memories Are Forever (1)" (2.5).
+6 Lance LeGault (John W. Newton) will go on to play the reccuring role of Marine Colonel "Buck" Greene, beginning with Season Two's "Memories Are Forever (1)" (2.5).

 14 Diamond Head Lighthouse can briefly be seen during an aerial shot of the Ferrari driving along the coast.
 This shot is from the "Pilot Movie" and will be used as stock footage in several future episodes.